peterhinch/micropython-vs1053/ASYNC.md

 slightly higher rate.

 The VS1053 can support lossless FLAC files with a plugin.
-However the data rate for FLAC files is about 1Mbps which would give an overhead of 222ms/s or 22.5%.
+However the data rate for FLAC files is about 700Kbps which gives an overhead of 159ms/s or 16%.
 This is the irreducible overhead caused by bus transfers, and takes no account of the Python code.
-FLAC playback proved impossible even on a Pyboard - the synchronous driver should be used.

 ## 6.2 Test results